Ijas2008/T_Flip-flop/README.md

 **PROGRAM**

-/* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by: J IJAS
-*/
+RegisterNumber: 25007615

 **RTL LOGIC FOR FLIPFLOPS**